 Uncertainties regarding the Atlantic bluefin tuna stock state and regarding the reliability of fishery-dependent abundance indices raise the need to develop fishery-independent abundance indices for this species.
-An acoustic survey was performed in the Bay of Biscay during July 2015 on-board a baitboat fishing vessel, using a long-range sonar and an echosounder comprising a set of two vertically and horizontally oriented transducers.
+An acoustic survey was performed in the Bay of Biscay during July 2015 and 2016 on-board a baitboat fishing vessel, using a long-range sonar and an echosounder comprising a set of two vertically and horizontally oriented transducers.
 The survey followed systematic transects defined according to bluefin tuna catch locations by baitboat in the 2000-2011 period.
 Along these transects, all bluefin tuna detections by sonar and echosounder were recorded, and no-kill fishing events were done in order to identify the species and sample the sizes of the individuals present in each aggregation.
-We show here the first results in terms of detections by day and by distance covered.
-We also present the analyses to be done on sonar and echosounder recordings in order to determine the dimensions, volume, number of individuals in each bluefin tuna aggregation observed.
+In this document the detections by day are shown for 2015 and 2016 surveys.
+For the 2015 survey, we also present the analyses done to determine the dimensions, volume, number of individuals in each bluefin tuna aggregation observed, as well as an estimation of the spatial density of bluefin tuna.